Cherry Hill Slip and Fall Lawyers

 What if I Was Partially at Fault for My Slip and Fall Accident?

 New Jersey follows a modified comparative negligence rule, which means you can still recover damages even if you were partially responsible for your accident—up to a certain point.
 Under this rule, your compensation will be reduced by your percentage of fault.
 However, if you are found to be more than 50% responsible, you cannot recover any damages.
 Common allegations of partial fault include not watching where you were walking, ignoring warning signs, wearing inappropriate footwear, or entering restricted areas.
-Our Cherry Hill slip and fall lawyers can work diligently to counter these claims and minimize any assignment of fault to maximize your recovery.
+Our lawyers can work diligently to counter these claims and minimize any assignment of fault to maximize your recovery.

 Can I Still Pursue a Claim if I Did Not Seek Immediate Medical Attention?